cschorn01/2.4GHz_Lora_for_rp2040_with_FreeRTOS/README.md

 ## How To Use

 This project is not meant to be used as a library, instead it's a [template](https://github.com/new?template_name=Lora_Pico_Driver&template_owner=cschorn01) to begin a given project involving a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/), and [Lora Modem](https://www.semtech.com/products/wireless-rf/lora-connect/sx1280).
-In the `vSx1280Task` you will find an example of how to send and receive message packets over 2.4GHz Lora.
-This example even includes input over usb through a serial monitor which is included in an outbound message.
 I encourage you to add sensors, or displays and create your own long range wireless [Internet of Things](https://en.wikipedia.org/wiki/Internet_of_things) network.

 There are two ways of using this project:
 1. Creating functions to handle new hardware, and using them in `vSx1280Task`
 2. Creating a task to handle new hardware with functions used in the newly written task

 The second method is recomended, as it is more dynamic and easier to debug.
-Once downloaded however, it is your code with which you may do as you please.
+However, it is FOSS code with which you may do as you please.

 Given a new task has been created to handle new hardware there must be communication between tasks.
-Thats where [freeRTOS Task Notifications](https://www.freertos.org/RTOS-task-notifications.html) come in.
+Thats where [FreeRTOS Task Notifications](https://www.freertos.org/RTOS-task-notifications.html) come in.
 They are fast and easy to use for sending data between task in a memory efficient manner.

-In your new task you should create an 8 bit pointer array to store data in an sx1280 message compatible format:
+In your new task you should create an 8 bit pointer array to store data in an 8 bit format to send through SPI:

 >```c
 > uint8_t *dataBuffer = 0;